Start Small. Learn Fast.

 Common Questions About Analytics Audits and Diagnostics

-How long does a diagnostic engagement take?
+How long does an analytics audit take?

 Most diagnostics finish in one to two weeks.
 The goal is to get you a clear answer and a prioritized next step before the end of the current planning cycle, not to drag out discovery.